Government Contract Litigation

 - Government’s failure to give the contractor the specifications needed to fulfill the contract

-Discuss your business situation with our legal team.
+Discuss your government contract business situation with our legal team at no charge.
 Find out if you have a potential dispute claim.

 Problems with a Contracting Officer